martinsosafer/Script-TimerApp/apps/nextjs/README.md

 ## Email

-Resend is the dependency used to send emails to users.
+**Resend** is the dependency used to send emails to users.
 The singleton is located at: `/packages/email/resend/client.ts`

-When a user request for an access login through email and password (to create an account) or with "Send me a link" on the `/register` page, Next Auth triggers `/packages/auth/send-verification-
+When a user request for an access login through email and password (to create an account) or with "Send me a link" on the `/register` page, Next Auth triggers `/packages/auth/send-verification-request.ts`.

 ---